-- It is very important to learn mathematics by "doing".
+It is very important to learn mathematics by "doing".
 For example, it is not enough to read a worked out example from a book or lecture notes.
 It is not enough to understand each step in the solution.
-You have to struggle to work out examples or problems by yourself, without looking at the solutions.
-This way, you build mathematical intuition on the subject. - Very useful advice on how to solve problems are in Polya.
+You have to work out examples or problems by yourself, without looking at the solutions.
+This way, you build mathematical intuition on the subject.